webpro-nl/knip/README.md

 ### Multi-project repositories

-Some repositories have a single `package.json`, but consist of multiple projects with potentially lots of configuration files (such as the [Nx "intregrated repo" style][10]).
+Some repositories have a single `package.json`, but consist of multiple projects with configuration files across the repository (such as the [Nx "intregrated repo" style][10]).
 Let's assume some of these projects are apps and have their own Cypress configuration and test files.
 In that case, we could configure the Cypress plugin like this:

 ```json
 {